QUARK-framework/QUARK/docs/developer.rst

 Updating the Module Database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After adding a new module or making a module available for another module you need to update the Module Database stored under `.settings/module_db.json`.
+After adding a new module or making a module available for another module, you need to update the module database stored under `.settings/module_db.json`.
 You might also need to update your current QUARK module environment so that your new modules can be used.
 You can update this database automatically via `python src/main.py env --createmoduledb`.